 When being treated for any illness, a patient benefits from a treatment goal.
 For depressed patients that goal is a Remission, but how do we mark that?

 Currently this is done with the same surveys used for diagnosis, where all of the problems with the self-reporting in diagnosis and evaluation persist, and the patient is left with their own feelings to guess at whether the treatment was successful.
-This can lead to premature cessation, or it can lead to continuing a treatment with declining efficacy, long past the point where the drug has already done its job as well as it can.
+This can lead to premature cessation, or it can lead to continuing a treatment with declining efficacy, long past the point where the it has already done its job as well as it can.

 How Is Withdrawal Monitored to Prevent Relapse?